OpenBCI/Documentation/websitev2/docs/Cyton/05-Cyton_Board_Programming_Tutorial.md

 You will need to install the folders 'OpenBCI_32_Daisy' and 'OBCI_SD' from our Libraries repository into your Documents/Arduino/libraries folder.
 If there is no 'libraries' folder in the sketch folder, create one.
 Move the folder called 'OpenBCI_32bit' into your Documents/Arduino folder.

 Before you can upload code correctly to the PIC32 with Arduino, you need to add the chipKIT-core board files to your Arduino IDE.
 The folks at chipKIT have put together instructions on how to [Auto Install via URL from within Arduino](http://chipkit.net/wiki/index.php?title=ChipKIT_core#1.29_Auto_install_via_URL_from_within_Arduino_IDE_.28latest_version_chipKIT-core_v1.3.1.29).
-Follow the process in the previous link, and you will be able to select the OpenBCI board from the Tools &gt;&gt; Board &gt;&gt; dropdown menu!
+Follow the process in the previous link, and you will be able to select the OpenBCI board from the Tools >> Board >> dropdown menu!

 ![board_dropdown](../assets/CytonImages/OBCI32_Board_Dropdown.png)

-Open the OpenBCI_32bit sketch from the File -&gt; Sketchbook dropdown.
+Open the OpenBCI_32bit sketch from the File -> Sketchbook dropdown.
 Then select OpenBCI 32 from the Board drop-down menu.

 Make sure that the slide switch on the OpenBCI Dongle is switched to the GPIO6 selection (towards your computer).
 If it's on the other side, it will try to program the Dongle-mounted RFduino!
 Now is a good time to plug your Dongle in and power down the Cyton Board.